 The Aviation Strategy Green Paper (2018) sets out the Government’s requirement for airports to make best use of existing runways within the planning system in order to maximise capacity.
-It is proposed (the Aviation Strategy White Paper isn’t due out until the end of 2019) that the planning system will also manage noise impacts through, for example, noise plans and caps.
+It is proposed (the Aviation Strategy White Paper has not yet been published) that the planning system will also manage noise impacts through, for example, noise plans and caps.
 Its six main objectives are to:

 Local Plans and Neighbourhood Plans (developed by local planning authorities, and town and parish councils) could also have a bearing on aviation-related planning issues.
 For example, development schemes in and around existing airports and airfields, or development of those that have fallen into disuse.
 These plans may set out the local authority view on the role of a particular airfield and any relevant policies on managing noise, air quality and other issues.

 Who are the key players for smaller applications?

 For applications falling within the TCPA, most development proposals need the consent of a competent authority before they can go ahead: usually the local planning authorities in District Councils, but also in London Boroughs, Unitary and Single Tier Councils.